-This is a pre-marital issue which needs to be addressed and dealt with appropriately.
-The different pre marriage questions that you can ask when it comes to children can be about when to have children, how many to have and about basic parenting values and styles.
+This is a pre-marital issue that needs to be addressed and dealt with appropriately.
+The different pre-marriage questions that you can ask when it comes to children can be about when to have children, how many to have, and about basic parenting values and styles.

 4. Don’t ignore warning bells

 If you hear any warning bells tinkling softly at the back of your mind, don’t ignore or push them aside, hoping that somehow it will all work out.
 It is better to investigate any pre-marital issues and see whether it is indeed something to be concerned about or not.

 Problems only disappear when they are faced head-on and sometimes getting pre-marriage advice from a mature person in your life or pre-marital relationship advice from a qualified counselor can be helpful.

 While you are in the throes of love, it doesn’t hurt to consider these useful premarital tips while getting ready for marriage so that you don’t end up being in a bad place later on.